All public and academic libraries offer the same basic services. Many offer unexpected services.

 The Toronto Reference Library has found another way to stand the image of library as book warehouse on its ear.
 It has installed a machine that lets patrons print their own books.

 The possibilities are nearly endless.
 The library has an extensive collection of digital books patrons can print.
-Or patrons can print their own creations, from memoirs to cookbooks to that novel publishers don’t want.
+Or patrons can print their own creations, from memoirs to cookbooks to what novel publishers don’t want.

 A few other libraries make a similar printer available for their patrons.